 Maitlan nodded, gazed down at the bloody Lieutenant Fortuch, and sat.

 Blackhawk tossed him a chunk.

-Blackhawk offered him bread with a smile.
+Smiling, Blackhawk offered him bread as well.

 The way is clear when it is needed.

 Before dawn the next morning, a bleary-eyed Blackhawk woke to a rap on the door.
 He scowled at the militet’s urgent summons.